lc8631058/Lane_Lines_Detection_and_Marking_using_Multiple_Visual_Features_and_Perspective_Transformation/README.md

 ![alt text][image4]

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### 3. Describe how I performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform located in the cells with title, the code includes a function called `corners_unwarp()`, which appears in the first code cell with the title "Apply a perspective transform to rectify binary image".
 The `corners_unwarp()` function takes as inputs an image (`undistorted_gray_img`), as well as source (`src`) and destination (`dst`) points.